dougblack/dougblack.io/markdown/metaclasses.md

 There are a few things to note here.

-1. Our class inherits from `type`!
+Our class inherits from `type`!
 As we've already seen, `type` is used to create classes, so if we're customizing this class creation it only makes sense that we inherit from `type` rather than `object`.

-2. To invoke the metaclass, the `Foo` class declares the `__metaclass__` attribute.
+To invoke the metaclass, the `Foo` class declares the `__metaclass__` attribute.
 This is the syntax used in Python 2.7.
 If you're using Python 3+, metaclasses are declared in class bases using the `metaclass` keyword.

     :::python

     class Foo(metaclass=MetaClass):
-            ...
+        pass

-3. The metaclass declares the `__new__` method.
+The metaclass declares the `__new__` method.
 This method is invoked during class creation for every class that declares `MetaClass` as a metaclass.
 It receives four arguments.

 - `cls`: the class being declared.
 - `name`: the name of the class being declared.
 - `bases`: the bases of the class being declared.
 Here, 'bases' means parent classes.
 - `attrs`: the attributes of the class being declared.

 We can then modify these arguments at will, provided we remember to pass them to the superclass's `__new__` method.

 ## Runtime

 What actually happens at runtime though?
-Any time Python reaches a class definition (blocks that start with `class`), it performs the following four steps toe create the class object.
+Any time Python reaches a class definition (blocks that start with `class`), it performs the following four steps to create the class object.

 1. Checks for a `__metaclass__` attribute in the currently-executing class declaration.
-2. Checks for a `__metaclass__` attribute in any of that class's parent classes.
+2. Checks for a `__metaclass__` attribute in the currently enclosing module.
-3. Checks for a `__metaclass__` attribute in the currently enclosing module.
+3. Checks for a `__metaclass__` attribute in any of that class's parent classes.
-4. If all of the above checks fail, it creates a regular class definition using `type`.
+4. If all of the above checks fail, Python defaults to the one metaclass to rule them all: `type`.

-If at anytime during those four steps, Python finds a `__metaclass__` attribute, is executes the code referenced by that attribute in the creation of the class.
+If at anytime during those four steps, Python finds a `__metaclass__` attribute, it executes the code referenced by that attribute in the creation of the class.

 So, if we return to our metaclass example from the preceding section and pretend we're